 Congratulations!
 There may be nothing more exciting than preparing for your new baby.
 At Memorial Hospital of Converse County, we realize the birth of your child is a very personal experience—one that is dreamed about, carefully thought out and planned for months.
-Our weekly Pregnancy e-Newsletter is packed full of helpful information as you prepare for the big day and our birthing center staff is always available to answer any questions you may have.
+Our weekly Pregnancy e-newsletter is packed full of helpful information as you prepare for the big day and our labor and delivery staff is always available to answer any questions you may have.

 Labor can be a long journey.
 Mothers will be attended by their own highly trained perinatal nurse, who will work closely with the board-certified doctor and the laboring mother to make sure that labor is progressing safely.
 Nurses will help the women through the birthing process, encouraging them to walk, rock, take warm showers or relax in our whirlpool hot tub designed specifically for the comfort of laboring women.
 Memorial Hospital offers nearly every method available for pain control including epidural anesthesia, which is available 24 hours a day.

 After the birth, the baby will be thoroughly examined and cared for by the family practitioner or pediatrician of your choice.
 During mom's recovery, mom and baby can room together, 24 hours a day, in their cozy home away from home.
 Dad can visit anytime or remain with mom and baby throughout their stay if he chooses.
 Visitors are welcome to come and get to know the new addition to the family, but will need to be allowed into the secure birthing center after checking in at the nurses station.
 Finally, if mom needs to rest, the nursing staff is available to take care of the baby in the nursery.

 Our nursing staff and certified instructors will spend time teaching mom how to care for the new baby to make the transition from hospital to home comfortable and secure.
 It is our hope that new moms will take advantage of this time to be nurtured, cared for and taught.